-Where planning permission is granted for pitches to meet the accommodation needs of Gypsies and Travellers their future occupancy will be limited to those meeting the government's definition for planning purposes.

-exist in Hertsmere at Patchetts Green and Stirling Corner.
+Park Homes are the preferred type of accommodation for some households, including but not limited to those nonnomadic gypsies who do not meet the government's definition for planning purposes.
+Park Home developments already exist in Hertsmere at Patchetts Green and Stirling Corner.
 The council's Gypsy and Traveller Accommodation Needs Assessment identifies a requirement for 60 additional pitches in the period 2017-2036 for Gypsy and Traveller households who do not or are unlikely to meet the government's planning definition of Gypsies and Travellers.